 The streetscape and open space landscape characters are described throughout Section C of the DUP.
-The streetscapes in DU3 South are designed as outdoor rooms whose landscape character is described in detail in Section C.3 C. - Plant types within the Public Right-of-Way (ROW) and Section C.1 - Pedestrian Corridors.
-The open space areas of DU3 South will be comprised primarily of the neighborhood park areas whose composition is described in detail in Section C.2 - Common Areas.
+The streetscapes in DU7 are designed as outdoor rooms whose landscape character is described in detail in Section C.3 C. - Plant types within the Public Right-of-Way (ROW) and Section C.1 - Pedestrian Corridors.
+The open space areas of DU7 will be comprised primarily of the neighborhood and great park areas whose composition is described in detail in Section C.2 - Common Areas.

-Because open spaces outside of the streetscapes in DU3 South are primarily park spaces, the landscape character of open spaces will be primarily Parks as described in Section C.3 B. - Plant and Landscape Character.
-The park areas in DU3 South will also include pockets of natural desert to contrast the formal park plantings.
-These natural pockets will likely occur at the edges and corners of the park spaces.
+Because open spaces outside of the streetscapes in DU7 are primarily park spaces, the landscape character of open spaces will be primarily Parks and Gardens as described in Section C.3 B. - Plant and Landscape Character.
+The park areas in DU7 will also include pockets of natural desert to contrast the formal park plantings.
+These natural pockets will likely occur at the edges and corners of the park spaces, and will draw plants from the Linear Arroyo landscape character.
 The parks may also include low lying areas especially when the park is also used to store stormwater.
 These areas will likely incorporate plants from the Riparian landscape character.
-These two additional landscape characters may be used anywhere in the parks of DU3 South.
+These two additional landscape characters may be used anywhere in the parks of DU7 and while they may be small components of neighborhood parks, they may become a larger element of the Great Park.